3 Different Types of Loans for Your Transportation Business

 If you’re planning to purchase or rent trucks or trailers, equipment financing is your best bet.
 This is especially true for new transportation business owners.
 Equipment financing is a long-term financing option with low-interest rates, which makes it ideal for expensive purchases like trucks or trailers.

-The good news is, business owners don’t have to pledge any business or personal assets in order to qualify, since the equipment purchased serves as collateral for the loan.
-This acts as an incentive for lenders who in turn offer lower interest rates, however, you will have to provide a small down payment in order to qualify for this funding.
-Ask us for details.
+The good news is, business owners, don’t have to pledge any business or personal assets to qualify.
+The equipment purchased serves as collateral for the loan, itself.
+This acts as an incentive for lenders who in turn offer lower interest rates.
+However, you will have to provide a small down payment to qualify for this funding.

 3. SBA Loans

 The Small Business Administration (SBA) created SBA loans to help small business owners secure funding.
 Since the SBA guarantees your funds up to a maximum of 85% of the loan.
 This is an incentive for lenders to offer financing to start-up companies and other small businesses.
 Among other types of traditional loans, SBA loans come with some of the longest repayment terms as well as some of the lowest interest rates available anywhere.
 You can borrow up to a maximum of $5,000,000 and repay it within ten to 25 years.

 Business owners often use SBA loans to make large purchases, such as property or other businesses.
 This kind of funding can also be a good fit for transportation businesses looking to expand their fleet of vehicles, buy an existing business, or open another branch.